How To Eliminate Approach Anxiety And Self-Doubt

 We may still feel nervous about things we’ve done thousands of times, and this may be no different when starting conversations with new people.
 Being anxious isn’t necessarily a negative thing.
 In most cases, it is simply an emotion we feel.
 One might argue that being nervous about something often means you care, and it can be viewed in a positive light.
 However, the behavior that we engage in because of our anxiety is usually what can become problematic.

-Keep the situation in perspective
+Keep social interaction in perspective

 When we feel approach anxiety, we tend to overestimate our value.
 The interaction that will take place between you and your chosen person will likely be just that—a brief interaction.
 When the interaction ceases, you and the other person will probably continue with your lives, regardless of the outcome.
 If we pump up these interactions in our minds, we’ll likely feel as if they’re much more momentous than they are.
 While rejection doesn’t necessarily feel good, it can make us stronger to see that we can be okay and continue our lives in the unlikely event that the worst-case scenario occurs.

-Remember your inherent value
+When anxious, remember your inherent value

 There are usually more reasons to converse with someone new than there are to avoid them.
 Once we realize our fears are likely unnecessary, it may allow us to become more confident in ourselves.
 Approach anxiety may rear its head from time to time, but try to understand that it can be perfectly normal and work around it instead of judging yourself harshly for not being able to “get over it”.
 When you first meet someone, they’re not necessarily rejecting you, because they likely don’t even know you.
 Your value as a person is not typically based on a brief interaction that you have with someone.